General CIRT FAQ

 The Incident Commander is responsible for the overall management of the incident.

-The EOC Manager is responsible for monitoring the organizational effectiveness related to readiness, activation, and managing people and resources within the Emergency Operations Center.
+The EOC Director is responsible for monitoring the organizational effectiveness related to readiness, activation, and managing people and resources within the Emergency Operations Center.

 The Safety Officer ensures the safety of the operations.